DevonPartridgeOfficer/Web1/Assessment Site/README.md

 ## Heroku View

-Visit [HERE](https://cubitts-site-devon.herokuapp.com/) to view the deployed site
+[CLICK HERE](https://cubitts-site-devon.herokuapp.com/) to view the deployed site

 ## Known Bugs and Issues
 - Image zoom on hover changes the size of the image